Joueur du Grenier: Tenth anniversary (2019—present)

 In 2019, to celebrate the tenth anniversary of the show, the writing of a special episode was launched.
 But following a postponement of the shooting and other delays, including the 2020 COVID-19 lockdown period, it began on August 3, 2020, and took place throughout Ille-et-Vilaine and Orne before ending in Paris on August 22.
 The anniversary episode was therefore postponed for the eleventh anniversary.
 The production and direction of the episode involved 25 people in the technical team, four actors and a hundred extras.
 The total production's cost of the episode was above €115,000.

 Since this event, the team now films in a private studio with new equipments for lighting and filming, and further additional actors and extras, which resulted in producing higher quality and longer episodes.

 Reception

 The channel gained popularity throughout the 2010s, making it one of the earliest popular French internet celebrities on YouTube.

 One of the characters created for an episode of the video game X-Perts, David Goodenough, was based on one of the developers' name.
 This led to a confusion with the real person, with cases such as his MobyGames page being replaced by the character and numerous LinkedIn accounts made to the character.
 Although the real Goodenough was unaware of this event, he took the confusion positively as soon as he learned about it.
-Characters featured in this series were referenced through easter eggs, such as the Astro Bot series with David Goodenough and Jean-Michel Bruitages.
+Characters featured in this series were referenced through easter eggs, such as the Astro Bot series with David Goodenough and Jean-Michel Bruitage.